swapnilsethi/Linear-Regression/README.md

-# Profit prediction using Linear-Regression with the help of pandas,numpy and matplotlib.
+# Profit prediction using Linear-Regression with the help of pandas, NumPy, and Matplotlib
-**Cost Function, Gradient Descent, prediction**
+**Cost Function, Gradient Descent, Predictions**